OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:1

-Now He called the twelve together and gave them power and authority over all the demons, and the power to heal diseases.
+When Jesus called the Twelve together, He bestowed upon them power and authority over all demons and to heal diseases.

 ## Luke 9:2

-And He sent them out to proclaim the kingdom of God and to perform healing.
+He sent them out to proclaim the kingdom of God and to heal the sick.

 ## Luke 9:3

-And He said to them,
-“Take nothing for your journey, neither a staff, nor a bag, nor bread, nor money; and do not even have two tunics.
+He instructed them, “Take nothing for the journey—neither staff, nor bag, nor bread, nor money; and do not have an extra tunic.”

 ## Luke 9:4

-And whatever house you enter, stay there until you leave that city.
+“Whatever house you enter, remain there until you depart from that place.”

 ## Luke 9:5

-And as for all who do not receive you, when you leave that city, shake the dust off your feet as a testimony against them.”
+“If people do not welcome you, leave that town and shake the dust off your feet as a testimony against them.”

 ## Luke 9:6

-And as they were leaving, they began going throughout the villages, preaching the gospel and healing everywhere.
+So they departed and went through the villages, preaching the gospel and healing everywhere.

 ---

 ## Luke 9:7

-Now Herod the tetrarch heard about all that was happening;
-and he was greatly perplexed, because it was said by some that John had risen from the dead,
+Herod the tetrarch heard about all that was happening, and he was perplexed because some were saying that John had been raised from the dead,

 ## Luke 9:8

-and by some that Elijah had appeared, and by others that one of the prophets of old had risen.
+others that Elijah had appeared, and still others that one of the prophets of old had risen.

 ## Luke 9:9

-Herod said, “I myself had John beheaded; so who is this man about whom I hear such things?”
-And he kept trying to see Him.
+Herod said, “I beheaded John.
+Who, then, is this about whom I hear such things?”
+And he sought to see Him.

 ---

 ## Luke 9:10

-When the apostles returned, they gave an account to Him of all that they had done.
-And taking them with Him, He withdrew privately to a city called Bethsaida.
+When the apostles returned, they reported to Jesus all they had done.
+He took them with Him and withdrew privately to a town called Bethsaida.

 ## Luke 9:11

-But the crowds became aware of this and followed Him;
-and He welcomed them and began speaking to them about the kingdom of God,
-and curing those who had need of healing.
+But the crowds learned of it and followed Him.
+He welcomed them and spoke to them about the kingdom of God, and healed those in need of healing.

 ## Luke 9:12

-Now the day was ending, and the twelve came up and said to Him,
-“Dismiss the crowd, so that they may go into the surrounding villages and countryside and find lodging and get something to eat;
-because here we are in a secluded place.”
+As the day was drawing to a close, the Twelve approached Him and said, “Send the crowd away so they may go into the surrounding villages and countryside to find lodging and food, for we are in a secluded place.”

 ## Luke 9:13

-But He said to them,
-“You give them something to eat!”
-But they said,
-“We have no more than five loaves and two fish, unless perhaps we go and buy food for all these people.”
+He replied, “You give them something to eat.”
+They answered, “We have only five loaves and two fish—unless we go and buy food for all this crowd.”

 ## Luke 9:14

-(For there were about five thousand men.)
-But He said to His disciples,
-“Have them recline to eat in groups of about fifty each.”
+(There were about five thousand men.)
+But He said to His disciples, “Have them sit down in groups of about fifty each.”

 ## Luke 9:15

-They did so, and had them all recline.
+The disciples did so, and everyone sat down.

 ## Luke 9:16

-And He took the five loaves and the two fish, and looking up to heaven,
-He blessed them, and broke them, and kept giving them to the disciples to set before the crowd.
+Taking the five loaves and the two fish, and looking up to heaven, He gave thanks, broke them, and gave them to the disciples to distribute to the people.

 ## Luke 9:17

-And they all ate and were satisfied; and the broken pieces which they had left over were picked up, twelve baskets full.
+They all ate and were satisfied, and the disciples collected twelve baskets full of broken pieces that were left over.

 ---

 ## Luke 9:18

-And it happened that while He was praying alone, the disciples were with Him, and He questioned them, saying,
-“Who do the people say that I am?”
+While Jesus was praying in private, and the disciples were with Him, He asked them, “Who do the crowds say I am?”

 ## Luke 9:19

-They answered and said,
-“John the Baptist, and others say Elijah,
-and others, that one of the prophets of old has risen.”
+They answered, “Some say John the Baptist; others say Elijah; and still others, that one of the prophets of old has come back to life.”

 ## Luke 9:20

-And He said to them,
-“But who do you yourselves say that I am?”
-And Peter answered and said, “The Christ of God.”
+“But what about you?”
+He asked.
+“Who do you say I am?”
+Peter answered, “The Christ of God.”

 ---

 ## Luke 9:21

-But He warned them and instructed them not to tell this to anyone,
+Jesus strictly instructed them not to tell this to anyone.

 ## Luke 9:22

-saying,
-“The Son of Man must suffer many things and be rejected by the elders, chief priests, and scribes,
-and be killed and be raised on the third day.”
+He said, “The Son of Man must suffer many things and be rejected by the elders, chief priests, and scribes, and be killed and be raised on the third day.”

 ---

 ## Luke 9:23

-And He was saying to them all,
-“If anyone wants to come after Me, he must deny himself, take up his cross daily, and follow Me.
+Then He said to them all, “If anyone wishes to follow Me, he must deny himself, take up his cross daily, and follow Me.”

 ## Luke 9:24

-For whoever wants to save his life will lose it,
-but whoever loses his life for My sake, this is the one who will save it.
+“For whoever wishes to save his life will lose it, but whoever loses his life for My sake will save it.”

 ## Luke 9:25

-For what good does it do a person if he gains the whole world, but loses or forfeits himself?
+“What good is it for someone to gain the whole world, yet lose or forfeit their very self?”

 ## Luke 9:26

-For whoever is ashamed of Me and My words,
-the Son of Man will be ashamed of him when He comes in His glory,
-and the glory of the Father and the holy angels.
+“Whoever is ashamed of Me and My words, the Son of Man will be ashamed of them when He comes in His glory and in the glory of the Father and of the holy angels.”

 ## Luke 9:27

-But I say to you truthfully, there are some of those standing here who will not taste death
-until they see the kingdom of God.”
+“Truly I tell you, some who are standing here will not taste death before they see the kingdom of God.”

 ---

 ## Luke 9:28

-About eight days after these sayings, He took along Peter, John, and James,
-and went up on the mountain to pray.
+About eight days after Jesus said this, He took Peter, John, and James with Him and went up onto a mountain to pray.

 ## Luke 9:29

-And while He was praying, the appearance of His face became different, and His clothing became white and gleaming.
+As He was praying, the appearance of His face changed, and His clothes became as bright as a flash of lightning.

 ## Luke 9:30

-And behold, two men were talking with Him; and they were Moses and Elijah,
+Two men, Moses and Elijah, appeared in glorious splendour, talking with Jesus.

 ## Luke 9:31

-who, appearing in glory, were speaking of His departure,
-which He was about to accomplish at Jerusalem.
+They spoke about His departure, which He was about to bring to fulfilment at Jerusalem.

 ## Luke 9:32

-Now Peter and his companions had been overcome with sleep;
-but when they were fully awake, they saw His glory, and the two men who were standing with Him.
+Peter and his companions were very sleepy, but when they became fully awake, they saw His glory and the two men standing with Him.

 ## Luke 9:33

-And as these two men were leaving Him, Peter said to Jesus,
-“Master, it is good that we are here; let’s make three tabernacles: one for You, one for Moses, and one for Elijah”—
-not realising what he was saying.
+As the men were leaving Jesus, Peter said to Him, “Master, it is good for us to be here.
+Let us put up three shelters—one for You, one for Moses, and one for Elijah.”
+(He did not know what he was saying.)

 ## Luke 9:34

-But while he was saying this, a cloud came and began to overshadow them;
-and they were afraid as they entered the cloud.
+While he was speaking, a cloud appeared and covered them, and they were afraid as they entered the cloud.

 ## Luke 9:35

-And then a voice came from the cloud, saying,
-“This is My Son, My Chosen One; listen to Him!”
+A voice came from the cloud, saying, “This is My Son, My Chosen One; listen to Him.”

 ## Luke 9:36

-And when the voice had spoken, Jesus was found alone.
-And they kept silent, and reported to no one in those days anything that they had seen.
+When the voice had spoken, they found that Jesus was alone.
+The disciples kept this to themselves and did not tell anyone at that time what they had seen.

 ---

 ## Luke 9:37

-On the next day, when they came down from the mountain, a large crowd met Him.
+The next day, when they came down from the mountain, a large crowd met Him.

 ## Luke 9:38

-And a man from the crowd shouted, saying,
-“Teacher, I beg You to look at my son, because he is my only son,
+A man in the crowd called out, “Teacher, I beg You to look at my son, for he is my only child.”

 ## Luke 9:39

-and a spirit seizes him, and he suddenly screams, and it throws him into a convulsion with foaming at the mouth;
+“A spirit seizes him and he suddenly screams; it throws him into convulsions so that he foams at the mouth.
+It scarcely ever leaves him and is destroying him.”
-and only with difficulty does it leave him, injuring him as it goes.

 ## Luke 9:40

-And I begged Your disciples to cast it out, and they could not.”
+“I begged Your disciples to drive it out, but they could not.”

 ## Luke 9:41

-Jesus answered and said,
-“You unbelieving and perverse generation, how long shall I be with you and put up with you?
+Jesus answered, “You unbelieving and perverse generation, how long shall I stay with you and put up with you?
 Bring your son here.”

 ## Luke 9:42

-Now while he was still approaching, the demon slammed him to the ground and threw him into a convulsion.
-But Jesus rebuked the unclean spirit, and healed the boy, and gave him back to his father.
+Even while the boy was coming, the demon threw him to the ground in a convulsion.
+But Jesus rebuked the impure spirit, healed the boy, and gave him back to his father.

 ## Luke 9:43

 And they were all amazed at the greatness of God.
-But while everyone was astonished at all that He was doing, He said to His disciples,
+While everyone was marvelling at all that Jesus did, He said to His disciples,

 ## Luke 9:44

-“As for you, let these words sink into your ears:
-for the Son of Man is going to be handed over to men.”
+“Listen carefully to what I am about to tell you: The Son of Man is going to be delivered into the hands of men.”

 ## Luke 9:45

-But they did not understand this statement, and it was concealed from them so that they would not comprehend it;
-and they were afraid to ask Him about this statement.
+But they did not understand what this meant.
+It was hidden from them, so that they did not grasp it, and they were afraid to ask Him about it.

 ---

 ## Luke 9:46

-Now an argument started among them as to which of them might be the greatest.
+An argument started among the disciples as to which of them would be the greatest.

 ## Luke 9:47

-But Jesus, knowing what they were thinking in their hearts, took a child and had him stand by His side,
+Jesus, knowing their thoughts, took a little child and had him stand beside Him.

 ## Luke 9:48

-and said to them,
-“Whoever receives this child in My name receives Me, and whoever receives Me receives Him who sent Me;
-for the one who is least among all of you, this is the one who is great.”
+Then He said to them, “Whoever welcomes this little child in My name welcomes Me; and whoever welcomes Me welcomes the one who sent Me.
+For it is the one who is least among you all who is the greatest.”

 ---

 ## Luke 9:49

-John answered and said,
-“Master, we saw someone casting out demons in Your name, and we tried to stop him because he does not follow along with us.”
+“Master,” said John, “we saw someone driving out demons in Your name and we tried to stop him, because he is not one of us.”

 ## Luke 9:50

-But Jesus said to him,
-“Do not stop him; for the one who is not against you is for you.”
+“Do not stop him,” Jesus said, “for whoever is not against you is for you.”

 ---

 ## Luke 9:51

-When the days were approaching for His ascension, He was determined to go to Jerusalem;
+As the time approached for Him to be taken up to heaven, Jesus resolutely set out for Jerusalem.

 ## Luke 9:52

-and He sent messengers ahead of Him,
-and they went and entered a village of the Samaritans to make arrangements for Him.
+He sent messengers on ahead, who went into a Samaritan village to prepare for Him;

 ## Luke 9:53

-And they did not receive Him, because He was travelling toward Jerusalem.
+but the people there did not welcome Him, because He was heading for Jerusalem.

 ## Luke 9:54

-When His disciples James and John saw this, they said,
-“Lord, do You want us to command fire to come down from heaven and consume them?”
+When the disciples James and John saw this, they asked, “Lord, do You want us to call fire down from heaven to destroy them?”

 ## Luke 9:55

-But He turned and rebuked them.
+But Jesus turned and rebuked them.

 ## Luke 9:56

-And they went on to another village.
+Then He and His disciples went to another village.

 ---

 ## Luke 9:57

-As they were going on the road, someone said to Him,
-“I will follow You wherever You go.”
+As they were walking along the road, someone said to Him, “I will follow You wherever You go.”

 ## Luke 9:58

-And Jesus said to him,
-“The foxes have holes and the birds of the sky have nests,
-but the Son of Man has nowhere to lay His head.”
+Jesus replied, “Foxes have dens and birds have nests, but the Son of Man has nowhere to lay His head.”

 ## Luke 9:59

-And He said to another,
-“Follow Me.”
-But he said,
-“Lord, permit me first to go and bury my father.”
+He said to another man, “Follow Me.”
+But he replied, “Lord, first let me go and bury my father.”

 ## Luke 9:60

-But He said to him,
-“Allow the dead to bury their own dead;
-but as for you, go and proclaim everywhere the kingdom of God.”
+Jesus said to him, “Let the dead bury their own dead, but you go and proclaim the kingdom of God.”

 ## Luke 9:61

-Another also said,
-“I will follow You, Lord; but first permit me to say goodbye to those at my home.”
+Still another said, “I will follow You, Lord; but first let me go back and say goodbye to my family.”

 ## Luke 9:62

-But Jesus said to him,
-“No one, after putting his hand to the plough and looking back, is fit for the kingdom of God.”
+Jesus replied, “No one who puts a hand to the plough and looks back is fit for service in the kingdom of God.”